 Scones are sweet or savory, perfect with coffee and tea, welcome at baby showers, bridal showers, brunch, snack time, bake sales, Mother’s Day, and wherever muffins or coffee are appropriate.
 (All the time!)

 But depending on the recipe and technique, scones can be dry and sandpaper-y with flavor comparable to cardboard.
-They can also over-spread and taste pretty boring.
-However, boring isn’t in our scone vocabulary!!
+They can also over-spread.
 My basic scone recipe promises uniquely crisp and buttery scones with crumbly corners and a soft, flaky interior.

 I have several scone recipes that begin with the same basic formula.
 Let’s review the fundamentals so you can learn how to make the best scones.
 Sit back because there’s a lot to cover in this post!